 4. Amp it up with some music

 For me, there’s no better way to get excited about work (or working out) than to amp it up with some good music.
-Thank goodness for iTunes and Pandora — or check out Get Work Done Music as suggested by Tim Murphy.
+Thank goodness for Focus@Will – or check out Get Work Done Music as suggested by Tim Murphy.

 The same way people like to listen to music to motivate them to workout, you can use music to get you in the mood to be productive.